Toket-io/toket-candy-machine/README.md

 # Toket Demo App

-This demo app generates NFTs using OpenApi Dalle2 API and Toket API.
+This demo app generates NFTs using the Toket API.
 Check out the [live demo](https://demo.toket.io/) and feel free to provide feedback or contribute.

 ## Getting Started

 ### Requirements

-- OpenApi API key
 - Toket API key

 ### Before you begin